reinkaoss/reinkaoss/README.md

 Victor Biscio
 ==============================

-Web Development student
+Web Developer and Process Control Automation enthusiast
 -----------------------

 *  I'm based in London
 *  You can contact me at [victorbiscio1@hotmail.com](mailto:victorbiscio1@hotmail.com)
-*  I'm currently learning JavaScript/AJAX
+*  I'm currently experimenting Playwright, Selenium and pyautogui
 *  I'm open to collaborating on Web development and gaming projects

 ### Skills